Jocelyn Blore

 Graduates of this program will be able to take up leadership positions such as attorney general investigators, forensic examiners, attorney general investigators, criminologists, criminal profilers, federal law enforcement officers, police chiefs, and police commissioners.

 Students choosing a forensic science program should consider both institutional and programmatic accreditation.
-Institutional accreditation means that the schools as a whole have been evaluated for their standards and efficacy.
+Institutional accreditation means that the schools have been evaluated for their standards and efficacy.
 FEPAC is the main accrediting body for forensic science programs.
 Unfortunately, none of the South Carolina schools have earned FEPAC accreditation at this juncture, but students should look for SC programs to expand in the coming years and demand increases.